 It’s in the details.

-- The most common scams are basic ones like trying to pass off an older vehicle than advertised, so know what to look for in the details.
+- The most common scams are basic ones like trying to pass off a vehicle older than advertised, so know what to look for in the details.
 Be sure to verify that the kilometers and features listed in the ad match that of the vehicle.

 - Take a look at the pictures.
 Does the setting resemble the location where the vehicle is being sold?
 For example, if you see a desert scene for an ad listed in Vancouver or palm trees for an ad listed in Edmonton - this should be a red flag.